 We have two courses and the hours of attendance are as follows:

-- CELTA Part-time Course (September to Easter): Mondays 13.00 to 19.00.
-(Teaching Practice).
+- CELTA Part-time Blended Learning Course (September to Easter): Mondays 13.00 to 19.00.
+(Teaching Practice in college).
 The online component of the course can be accessed remotely at a time convenient to you.
 There is a one-week, half-term break in October and February and a two-week break at Christmas.

 In addition to the scheduled timetable, candidates need to dedicate a minimum of 120 hours to the required pre-course preparation, reading, research, assignment writing, lesson preparation, record keeping, tutorials and observation of experienced teachers.